Steps To Closing A Business

 File Dissolution Documents

 Once business owners have decided to close, and they’ve planned their exit strategy, they should move forward with filing dissolution documents.
 Business entities are required to file dissolution documents in every state in which they’ve conducted business.
-For example, an LLC must not only submit dissolution documents in the state in which they’re considered a domestic LLC but in those states in which they’re considered a foreign LLC as well.
-The same goes for partnerships and corporations.
+For example, an LLC must not only submit dissolution documents in the state in which they’re considered a domestic LLC, but in those states in which they’re considered a foreign LLC as well.
+The same applies to partnerships and corporations.

 Cancel All Other Relevant Documents